-Building a Facebook page for business is a great idea.
-It seems like everyone is on Facebook, so why not take advantage of the huge network of people they offer?
-There are obvious advantages as well as disadvantages to having a Facebook page for business in place of a true business website.
+Building a Facebook page for your business is a great idea.
+It seems like everyone is on Facebook, so why not take advantage of the huge network of people?
+There are obvious advantages as well as disadvantages to having a Facebook page for business instead of a true business website.
 However, having it be the only online avenue for people to find you is not such a good idea.

 - Facebook pages are completely free.

 - It’s an excellent way to engage directly with your customers

 - A simple “LIKE” will allow you to continually reach those interested in your page

 - If you don’t update your page and stop engaging with your followers, Facebook will stop showing your feed to them

 - There is a lack of branding on Facebook page for business minus a background image and profile picture

 - Facebook pages limit the content you can put about your company and what you do